Learning Generalisable Omni-Scale Representations for Person Re-Identification: Related Work

-An {\bf earlier and preliminary version} of this work was published in~\cite{zhou2019osnet}.
-Compared with~\cite{zhou2019osnet}, which focuses on discriminative person feature learning for same-domain re-ID, this paper additionally addresses the problem of generalisable feature learning for cross-domain re-ID.
+An \textbf{earlier and preliminary version} of this work was published in ICCV'19~\cite{zhou2019osnet}.
+Compared with~\cite{zhou2019osnet}, which only focuses on discriminative feature learning for same-domain re-ID, this paper brings up the problem of generalisable feature learning for cross-domain re-ID, which has been largely overlooked in existing re-ID research.
 To that end, this work proposes to combine OSNet with IN by automatically searching for the best model configuration directly from data.
-Extensive experiments in the cross-domain re-ID setting and comparison with state-of-the-art cross-domain re-ID methods demonstrate that our OSNet achieves strong performance on unseen target datasets even without using any target domain data and undesirable per-domain model adaptation steps.
+Extensive experiments in the cross-domain re-ID setting, together with a comprehensive comparison with state-of-the-art cross-domain re-ID methods, demonstrate that our OSNet achieves strong performance on unseen target datasets even without 1) using any target domain data and 2) undesirable per-domain model adaptation steps.